darksidemember/FormSG/docs/ARCHITECTURE.md

 # Architecture

-This article aims to give the reader an overview of FormSG's architecture, relative to external systems and in terms of how the codebase is organised
+This article aims to give the reader an overview of FormSG's architecture, relative to external systems and in terms of how the codebase is organised.

 ## Overview